-New Exhibit: The Twin Lights Museum is in the process of developing and installing a new and modern state of the art museum exhibit.
-To begin this process the artifcats that have been on display for well over twenty years, and could use a well deserved rest, will be removed to the stabilzation area and treated by our curatorial staff.
-The cases that are in the museum will be relocated and furnished with artifacts that may not have been seen in over twenty years.
+The Twin Lights Museum is in the process of developing and installing a new and modern state of the art museum exhibit.
+To begin this process the artifacts that have been on display for well over twenty years, and could use a well deserved rest, will be removed to the stabilization area and treated by our curatorial staff.
+The cases that are in the museum will be relocated and furnished with artifacts that have not been seen for over twenty years.
 The transformation begins this week as we start to remove the artifacts.
-We anticipate that there will be periods where the museum area will closed and access to the tower limited.
+We anticipate that there will be periods when the museum area will be closed and access to the tower limited.
 However, in just a few short months we will re-open with an exhibit that will be well worth the wait.

 Highlands Fire Department Rescues

 Twin Light's Flag

 While the Twin Lights continue to be a beacon of light for many and a daymark for others, the lighthouse itself often needs a bit of a rescue.
 Through the last few weeks of unexpected snow, rain, high winds and a bit of ice our flag became entangled with the pole.
 Unable to get it down, we called the Highlands Fire Department in the hope that they could help us.
 Within a few days, not only was the old flag removed but it was replaced with a brand new one.

 We'd like to thank Bill Kane, Chief of the Department for authorizing and organizing the rescue.
 Bill Caizza, 1st Assistant Chief for overseeing the on-site operations.
 Dave Parker, Office of Emergency Management, Fire Prevention, and Deputy Chief Picatinny Arsenal for operating the truck from the ground.
 John McKay, who along with Bill Kane was in the Bucket and Marty Hawley, ex-Chief of the Atlantic Highlands Fire Department, who managed the ropes from the ground.

 From the Lighthouse to the Firehouse, we thank you!